rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Loading state

-If a data value are still being called, list the key value, and then the word "Loading" followed by an ellipses for the data value.
+If a value is still being called, list the key label, and then the word "Loading" followed by an ellipses for the value.

 {% endcolumn %}

 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}
-{% figure [caption:"A set of key value pairs in a loading state"] [class:"image bg-light border"] %}
+{% figure [caption:"A set of key-value pairs in a loading state"] [class:"image bg-light border"] %}
 ![]({{site.url}}/assets/images/components/content-areas/key-pairs/keypairs-loading-state.svg)

 {% endfigure %}